 A social graph is a diagram that illustrates interconnections among people, groups and organizations in a social network.
-The term refers to both the social network itself and a diagram representing the network.
+The term is also used to describe an individual's social network.